High-Performance DBMSs with io_uring: When and How to use it: Efficient Network I/O with

 \paragraph{Details of shuffle implementation.} To avoid other system bottlenecks and isolate \iouring{} performance impacts, we adopt several state-of-the-art system optimizations in our shuffle implementation.
 For example, we use batched inserts into the probe table to improve access predictability and allow the prefetcher to issue concurrent loads~\cite{DBLP:conf/damon/BirlerSF024}.
 We pin workers with their TCP/IP flows in a round-robin manner to CPU \emph{chiplets}~\cite{DBLP:journals/pvldb/FogliZPBG24} to reduce overheads in \iouring{} for networking.
 Finally, we tune our network stack following industry best practices~\cite{azurenetguidelines} and use Linux 6.17 for zero-copy recv support.

 \paragraph{Basic \iouring{} configuration.} \iouring{} comes with multiple network-specific features, such as multi-shot receive (cf. \Cref{subsec:net_benchmarks}), that can be used for data shuffling.
 As a baseline, we adopt the same DeferTR and single-issuer setup flags as used in the buffer manager use case to avoid preemptions and internal synchronization (cf. \Cref{sec:background}).
-For transfers, we use large buffer sizes of 1~MiB, which are more suitable than multi-shot receive or other mechanisms, as we show later in \Cref{subsec:net_benchmarks}.
+For transfers, we use large buffer sizes of 1~MiB, which are more suitable than multi-shot receive or other mechanisms.

 \paragraph{Initial performance.} \Cref{fig:shuffle_scaleout} shows the per-node egress bandwidth for small and large tuple sizes as the number of worker threads increases.
 The total bidirectional bandwidth is therefore twice these values.
 The baseline \iouring{} configuration (red) scales with more workers, mainly due to the morsel-based design, where workers can send and receive data independently.
-For small tuple sizes (e.g., 64~B), more frequent probe table inserts cause additional random memory accesses, which introduce stalls and limit network throughput.
-With larger tuples, the insertion rate decreases, reducing memory pressure and allowing the system to achieve higher bandwidths.
+For small tuple sizes (e.g., 64~B), frequent probe-table inserts introduce random memory accesses that stall the CPU and limit network throughput, whereas larger tuples reduce insertion pressure and achieve higher bandwidths.
 However, even for larger tuples, the system reaches at most 30~GiB/s per node (\Cref{fig:shuffle_scaleout}, red), well below the 400~Gbit/s link rate, indicating that the workload is not I/O-bound.